Logo

 1) Choose risk per trade (e.g., 1%).
 2) Define stop distance (e.g., 4%).
 3) Dollar risk = account size × risk percent.
 4) Position size = dollar risk ÷ stop percent.
 Example: $5,000 × 1% = $50 risk.
 With a 4% stop, $50 ÷ 0.04 = $1,250 position.

 Tune inputs to your timeframe and the asset’s volatility.
-Tighter stops allow bigger positions for the same risk; wider stops reduce size.
+Tighter stops often require more precision and can increase stop-outs; wider stops reduce position size for the same risk.
 Pick markets and timeframes you can analyze consistently.

 Hidden Fees Checklist